11 min read

 Paused campaigns

 WhatsApp's automated template check speeds up the process for launching messaging campaigns, and decreases waiting times and interruptions.
 Of course, WhatsApp can still pause campaigns if too many users report abuse or block a business, or if the quality of the campaign is considered "low".
-Unlike before though, WhatsApp typcially won't block an entire phone number, just the specific campaign template in question.
+Unlike before though, WhatsApp typically won't block an entire phone number, just the specific campaign template in question.

 If you're using professional software tools like Campaigns from Sinch Engage, you can already benefit from shorter waiting times, and an unlimited number of templates.